Microck/spikehound/README.md

 Issues and pull requests are welcome.

 1. Fork the repository and create a feature branch
-2. Run `dotnet test` — all tests must pass
+2. Run `dotnet test`.
+All tests must pass
 3. Open a pull request with a clear description of what changed and why

 For substantial changes, open an issue first to discuss the approach.